helixml/docs/pages/index.md

 ## Get started quickly {% .jumbo %}

-[Try the Helix App](https://app.tryhelix.ai) today to see what it can do, then come back here to learn how to deploy it yourself.
+Try our hosted [Helix Cloud](https://app.tryhelix.ai) today to see what it can do, then come back here to learn how to deploy it yourself.

-Connect your own GPU runner (coming soon) to our SaaS to see how easy it is to attach a GPU runner to a control plane.

-[Deploy the control plane](/docs/control-plane/) on Kubernetes (coming soon) or Docker Compose for a fully private deployment to see how to deploy it yourself.
+[Deploy the control plane](/docs/control-plane/) and then attach runners for a fully private deployment on any infrastructure.

 [Docs](/docs/) {% .primary %}